o-daneel/Lunii.RE/ANALYSIS.md

 2. in case firmware is corrupted, copy backup firmware to main
 3. boot main firmware

+This FW contains FatFs (different config) for SD access and performs read/write to QSPI flash though commands

 ## Main Firmware
 The full firmware ! might be located at `0x9000 0000`
 **Version =** 2.22